edkrueger/eco395m-ml/README.md

 ## Midterm Project
 Project Work Week -- _Tuesday, March 11th_ will be used for in class project work.
-Midterm Project Presentations will be on _Thursday, March 13, 3:30pm-5:00pm CT_.
+Midterm Project Presentations will be TBD

 ## Topic 2 Classfication